GSA/digitalgov.gov/content/posts/2018/09/2018-09-26-office-educational-technology-hold-design-challenge-supporting-data-reporting-requirements.md

   alt: 'Photo of people working together at the Open Data Hackathon, 2016&#46;'
 ---

 > _In November, the U.S. Department of Education is holding a digital “report card” design challenge in Washington, D.C. to design tools, templates, and other innovative solutions to support data reporting requirements of the Every Student Succeeds Act (ESSA).
-This blog post was originally published on [OET’s Medium blog](https://medium.com/@OfficeofEdTech/design-challenge-2dd649e5b8b4)._
+This blog post was originally published on their [Office of Educational Technology’s blog](https://medium.com/@OfficeofEdTech/design-challenge-2dd649e5b8b4)._

 What if you could design a solution that would provide more accessible information for families and their advocates as they navigate students’ options for a great education?